-In April 2022, the Company entered into an agreement with Nomad Transportable Power Systems Inc. ("NOMAD"), a company co-founded by KORE Power Inc., a US-based battery manufacturer, and Northern

-Reliability Inc., an energy systems integrator with over 50 years' experience implementing storage projects around the world.
+In April 2022, the Company entered into an agreement with Nomad Transportable Power Systems Inc. ("NOMAD"), a company co-founded by KORE Power Inc., a US-based battery manufacturer, and Northern Reliability Inc., an energy systems integrator with over 50 years of experience implementing storage projects around the world.

-NOMAD is a first mover in the utility, commercial and industrial-scale mobile energy storage sector and was founded in response to demand for a more flexible, transportable battery energy storage system.
+NOMAD is a first-mover in the utility, commercial and industrial-scale mobile energy storage sector and was founded in response to demand for a more flexible, transportable battery energy storage system.
 NOMAD's business objective is to sell mobile energy storage systems ("Mobile Units") and provide energy storage as a service.

-The Mobile Units combine a fully-enclosed trailer chassis with high energy density lithium-ion battery cells and a proprietary docking system to deliver a plug-and-play energy storage solution to their customers.
-The Mobile Units combine the benefits of a fixed-site energy storage system with increased flexibility and the ability to relocate them, enabling a single Mobile Unit to serve multiple locations for seasonal, intermittent (outages), or temporary use (capital deferral), increasing asset utilization versus a fixed asset.
+The Mobile Units combine a fully-enclosed trailer chassis with high energy density lithium-ion battery cells and a proprietary docking system to deliver a plug-and-play energy storage solution to customers.
+The Mobile Units combine the benefits of a fixed-site energy storage system with increased flexibility and the ability to be relocated, enabling a single Mobile Unit to serve multiple locations for seasonal, intermittent (outages), or temporary use (capital deferral), increasing asset utilization versus a fixed asset.

-The Company provided a five-year USD \$5.6 million senior secured working capital loan (the "NOMAD Loan").
-The NOMAD Loan will enable NOMAD to manufacture Mobile Units including the NOMAD Traveler (2 MWh), and NOMAD Voyager (1.2 MWh).
+The Company provided a five-year USD \$5.6 million senior-secured working capital loan (the "NOMAD Loan").
+The NOMAD Loan enabled NOMAD to manufacture Mobile Units including the NOMAD Traveler (2 MWh), and NOMAD Voyager (1.2 MWh).
 The Mobile Units will be sold to utilities, commercial and industrial customers.

-The NOMAD Loan has an interest rate of 12% per annum, interest-only for the term, with a bullet repayment after 5 years.
-The Company will also receive a gross revenue royalty of 3.5% on the sale of NOMAD's Mobile units manufactured during the term of the NOMAD Loan.
+The NOMAD Loan had an interest rate of 12% per annum, interest-only for the term, with a bullet repayment after 5 years.
+The Company will also receive a gross revenue royalty of 3.5% on the sale of NOMAD's Mobile Units manufactured using the NOMAD Loan proceeds.